BitcoinQnA/Bitcoiner.Guide/stack-duo.md

 ## Connect to your Node – *Optional Step*

-Stack Duo enables you to connect to your own node, if possible it is highly recommended to do so.
+Stack Duo allows local connections to Electrum servers, if possible it is highly recommended to do so.
 If you don't have a node, then skip this step.

 - In the top-right corner press `Settings` > `Manage Nodes` > `Bitcoin Nodes` > `+`.